-High-speed broadband Internet service is not readily available in many parts of rural lowa.
+High-speed broadband Internet service is not readily available in many parts of rural Iowa.
 Broadband access is required to grow existing and to attract new business and industry.
 It would also give schools, community colleges and libraries better access to information and provide better communications.
 In addition, while e-government and e-commerce are gaining momentum, the infrastructure required to sustain their momentum is severely lacking.
 Iowa must invest in the infrastructure necessary to achieve the goal of 99.95% accessibility to broadband in all areas of the state, giving rural counties and their citizens access to the Internet at the same level as more densely populated areas.
 Broadband expansion must be achieved without inhibiting local control of decision making and zoning ordinances.
-Specifically, ISAC opposes any further deregulation of cell tower siting rules and guidelines including provisions for the consideration of applications and timelines for responding to applications.
+In addition to the 10-year property tax exemption for new infrastructure constructed between July 1, 2015, and July 1, 2020, the state should appropriate dollars to the Connecting Iowa Farms, Schools, and Communities Broadband Grant Program established in 2015 to incentivize broadband expansion in the unserved and underserved areas of the state.